-Every runner, no matter how old or experience will in some point in their life time take a stack during a run.
+Every runner, no matter how old or experienced will at some point in their lifetime take a stack during a run.

 I’ve had a couple of them.
 My most recent was on my tempo run on the weekend.

 I slightly grazed my hands, but somehow managed to roll over and land on my butt.
-All this happening in like a split of a second of course.
+All this happened in a split second of course.